josiest/songwriting/songs/Lee, Mountainess/lyrics.md

 Any further

 ### Verse IV
-~My sweet, mountainess
+~My sweet mountainess
 I have not forgotten you
-~Live on and be grateful
+~Move on and be grateful
 I owe it to you